Ida B. Wells-Barnett

 Early Life

 Ida B. Wells-Barnett was born on July 16, 1862, in Holly Springs, Mississippi.
-Wells-Barnett was born into slavery during the Civil War, a period defined by the fight to abolish slavery and arguments on the citizenship rights of African Americans.
+She was born into slavery during the Civil War, a period defined by the fight to abolish slavery and debates over the citizenship rights of African Americans.
 In 1865, Wells-Barnett and her parents, Elizabeth Warrenton Wells and James Wells, were emancipated from slavery via the Emancipation Proclamation.

-The conclusion of the Civil War ushered in the Reformation era.
-Wells-Barnett’s parents were hopeful of the future for African Americans and instilled the value of education into their children (T. Burroughs Chap.
+The conclusion of the Civil War ushered in the Reconstruction era.
+Wells-Barnett’s parents were hopeful about the future for African Americans and instilled the value of education in their children (T. Burroughs, Chap.
 1).
-Well-Barnett’s father was a trustee Rust College (formerly Shaw University) where she attended until 1880, dropping out after she passed her teaching exam.
+Her father was a trustee at Rust College (formerly Shaw University), where she attended until 1880, dropping out after she passed her teaching exam.

-During the Fall of 1878, Wells-Barnett’s parents passed away in a yellow fever epidemic.
-At the age of sixteen she became the primary caretaker for her remaining six siblings.
-Wells-Barnett became a schoolteacher to support her family and eventually moved to Memphis and worked in Shelby County, Tennessee.
+In the fall of 1878, Wells-Barnett’s parents died in a yellow fever epidemic.
+At age sixteen, she became the primary caretaker for her six remaining siblings.
+She became a schoolteacher to support her family and eventually moved to Memphis, where she worked in Shelby County, Tennessee.

 The Brilliant Iola: Black Journalism

-In 1889, Wells-Barnett was invited to join the Free Speech and Headlight.
-She joined the Free Speech as a partner and editor.
-Wells-Barnett’s desire to own a newspaper was born from her increased passion for writing during this period of her life (I. Wells 32).
-Two years after joining the Free Speech, Wells-Barnett exposed the poor conditions of the Memphis school system.
-Soon after, Wells-Barnett was fired from her position as a schoolteacher, which left her to focus her efforts in her career as a journalist full-time.
+In 1889, she joined the Free Speech and Headlight as a partner and editor.
+Her desire to own a newspaper grew during this period of increased writing activity (I. Wells 32).
+Two years later, she exposed the poor conditions of the Memphis public school system.
+As a result, she was fired from her position as a schoolteacher, prompting her to pursue journalism full time.

-Wells-Barnett’s writing took a turn in 1892 when her close friend Thomas Moss was lynched (T. Burroughs Chap.
+Her writing took a pivotal turn in 1892 when her close friend Thomas Moss was lynched (T. Burroughs, Chap.
 3).
-Thomas Moss, Calvin McDowell, and Henry Steward owners of The People’s Grocery store in Memphis were lynched for imposing on the economic power of a local white grocery.
-Wells-Barnett investigated the incident and reported her findings in the Free Speech, which poked holes in the official story given by white officials and highlighting the racial prejudice within the city of Memphis.
-In response to Wells-Barnett the Free Speech office was set on fire by a white mob who found the words of Iola unsettling.
-Wells-Barnett was visiting Oklahoma when the Free Speech was destroyed, driving her out of Memphis, but solidified the importance of her anti-lynching activism (I. Wells 56).
+Moss, Calvin McDowell, and Henry Steward—owners of the People’s Grocery store in Memphis—were lynched for threatening the economic dominance of a local white grocer.
+Wells-Barnett investigated the incident and reported her findings in Free Speech, exposing inconsistencies in the official narrative and highlighting Memphis’s racial prejudice.
+In response, a white mob set fire to the Free Speech office.
+Wells-Barnett, who was visiting Oklahoma at the time, was forced to leave Memphis but remained firmly committed to anti-lynching activism (I. Wells 56).

-Lynching became Wells-Barnett’s research, she continued to investigate lynching incidents across the Eastern Seaboard by traveling to various locations, where she wrote about the injustices along the way.
-In 1892, she published the pamphlet Southern Horrors: Lynch Law in all its Phases, in which Wells-Barnett discussed the ways in which lynching mobs were formed and the common excuses that white officials used to justify the lynching of Black men.
-Wells-Barnett was assigned by the The Chicago Inter-Ocean the following year to investigate lynching in the American South, during which time she went undercover and published her findings in the newspaper.
+Lynching became the center of her research.
+She continued investigating cases across the eastern seaboard, traveling and writing about injustices along the way.
+In 1892, she published the pamphlet Southern Horrors: Lynch Law in All Its Phases, which described how lynch mobs formed and the common excuses white officials used to justify these acts.
+The following year, she was hired by The Chicago Inter-Ocean to investigate lynching in the American South.
+She went undercover and published her findings in the newspaper.

 Domestic Efforts and Abroad Lectures